jonsuh/dot-config-files/README.md

 # .dot and Config files

-A collection of my current or commonly-used .dot and configuration files.
+A collection of my current, commonly-used .dot and configuration files.
 Some are modified based on the project.

 ## Files